At-Home Face Lift Massage for Firmer, Smoother Skin

 • My neck skin looked smoother and firmer

-• Two brown spots noticeably lightened
+• Two brown spots became noticeably lighter

 Benefits of face lift massage